OmmeleteStudios/Fernan/README.md

 ---HOW TO DO SHIT---

-Use upload file to upload .c3p files for the game.
-Once a person uploads a file, you MUST wait for the next person to upload a .c3p, and once they do, download that one instead and get rid of the old one.
-It is recommended you do not give a unique name to any .c3p files issued.
-ONLY PUSH A .C3P ONCE BEFORE ANOTHER PERSON USES IT.
+Use upload file to upload files for the game.
+Once a person uploads a file, you MUST wait for the next person to upload a new file, and once they do, download that one instead and get rid of the old one.
+It is recommended you do NOT give a unique name to any files issued.
+ONLY PUSH A FILE ONCE BEFORE ANOTHER PERSON USES IT.

-To edit a level, go to the level's layout in the layouts tab, and unlock the Colls layer.
-Do NOT touch any other layer unless you are adding a specific element that is required such as a scene trigger or a Messy Dave (tutorial explainer guy.)
-Use assets from the levels folder and drag them in to the game to make levels!
+To edit a room, go to it and unlock the Collision layer.
+Do NOT touch any other layer unless you are adding a specific element that is required such as a Messy Dave (tutorial explainer guy.)
+Use assets from the mechanics folder and drag them in to the game to make levels!

-Messy Daves can be set up by dragging one or copy pasting one into the plat layer of a level.
+Messy Daves can be set up by dragging one or copy pasting one into the instances layer of a room.
 He as a text instance variable where you can edit what he can say specifically!

-To setup a scene trigger, drag one and put it in the scenetriggers layer.
-Edit the scene instance variable and change it to what the region is supposed to be named, and that's it!
-The engine I built for changing regions can do the rest.

-Finally, to tile a level, go to the decor layer.
+Finally, to tile a level, go to the tiles layer.
 Pick a tile from the tilemaps folder and draw it in!

 It is HIGHLY recommended to only have 1 layer unlocked at a time.